GoogleChrome/web.dev/src/site/content/en/blog/20things-pageflip/index.md

 subscription, has been left out of the snippets in this article so remember to reference the working example.

-Before we get started it's a good idea to [check out the demo](https://www.html5rocks.com/static/demos/20things_pageflip/example/index.html) so that you know what we`re aiming to build.
+Before we get started it's a good idea to [check out the demo](https://www.html5rocks.com/static/demos/20things_pageflip/example/index.html) so that you know what we're aiming to build.

 ## Markup